 Research shows that medical detox alone is not enough to help people fully recover from alcohol addiction.
 Inpatient treatment can be a helpful way to address the underlying causes of alcoholism.
 In an inpatient rehab center, patients are empowered with personalized coping methods that may work for them.

-At Vertava Health’ rehab programs, compassionate staff help patients through detox and into the first stages of recovery.
+At Vertava Health’ rehab programs, compassionate staff help patients through detox and into the first stages of alcohol recovery treatment.
 Patients may engage in therapeutic groups and recreational activities.
 These help to stimulate the mind, and introduce patients to more natural ways of relaxing and enjoying life.

 The supportive atmosphere found in our treatment centers can be especially helpful for those who have tried to quit drinking before.
 Studies have found that treatment lasting at least 90 days is associated with better recovery outcomes.